What is Congenital Cytomegalovirus?

-A baby with cCMV may be asymptomatic (no signs of the infection) or symptomatic at birth.
-Most infants (~85-90%) with cCMV infection will not show any signs of infection.
-In babies who are symptomatic, hearing loss is a common symptom of cCMV infection and this is one of the reasons expanded hearing screening is offered.
-The hearing loss can be present at birth or may develop later in childhood.
+Most infants (~85-90%) with cCMV infection will not show any signs of the infection at birth.
+Permanent hearing loss (PHL) is a common symptom of cCMV infection and this is one of the reasons risk factor screening for PHL is offered.
+The hearing loss can be present at birth or may develop in childhood.
 Some other symptoms of cCMV infection can include:

 - Vision problems

 - Small size during pregnancy and at birth

 - Low platelets/ Rash from low platelets (petechial rash)